 This question uses opinion-polling data to examine how China is viewed regionally and globally, as well as how Chinese people view their own country.
 While each country’s viewpoint of China may be different, a comparative survey of polling data highlights significant trends in global attitudes toward China.
 Understanding these trends is of critical importance as China grows in international significance.
 According to Bruce Stokes, director of Global Economic Attitudes at Pew Research Center, “If you look forward and say who is going to be the world’s superpower, then a lot of the world thinks it’s going to be China at some point in the future.”

-A 2015 Pew Research Center study that surveyed over 40 countries asked participants if they had a favorable or unfavorable view of China.
+A 2017 Pew Research Center study that surveyed 38 countries asked participants if they had a favorable or unfavorable view of China.
 Views of China within Asia varied considerably.
-On one end of the spectrum, regional powers such as Russia held impressively high levels of favorability toward China (79 percent).
-Conversely, Japan held the least-positive views of China, with only 9 percent of the public viewing China favorably.
+On one end of the spectrum, regional powers such as Russia held high levels of favorability toward China (70 percent).
+Conversely, Japan held one of the least-positive views of China, with only 13 percent of the public viewing China favorably.

 Recent history helps explain this variance.
-Since 2002, Russia has consistently held a positive view of China (71 percent in 2002 and 79 percent in 2015).
-Likewise, China has held a generally positive view of Russia.
-Fifty-one percent of Chinese held a positive view of Russia in 2015 (down slightly from 54 percent in 2007), which was the third-highest favorability toward Russia of all 39 countries surveyed by Pew.
+Since 2002, Russia has consistently held a positive view of China – averaging 64 percent between 2002 and 2017.
+Likewise, China has historically held a positive view of Russia.
 The economic and political dimensions of Sino-Russian relations may play a role in these favorability ratings.
-China was Russia’s largest trade partner in 2014, with exports valued at 37.5 billion.
-However, this figure dropped significantly to $28.6 billion in 2015 due to falling oil prices and economic sanctions on Russian firms.
+China was Russia’s largest trade partner in 2016, with Russia importing $38 billion in Chinese goods, almost doubled that of Germany ($19.4 billion) – Russia’s second largest source of imports.
 The two countries also have mutually beneficial energy security needs.
-In May 2014, China and Russia signed a $400 billion deal that will see Russia provide natural gas from Siberia to Chinese markets.
-As permanent members of the United Nations Security Council, both countries have demonstrated shared political interests on contentious security issues, such as Iraq (2002), Iran (2006), Sudan (2012), Zimbabwe (2008), Libya (2011), and Syria (2011–2014).
+In May 2014, China and Russia signed a $400 billion deal to provide natural gas from Siberia to China.
+As permanent members of the United Nations Security Council, both countries have demonstrated shared political interests on contentious security issues, such as Iraq (2002), Iran (2006), Sudan (2012), Zimbabwe (2008), Libya (2011), and Syria (2011–2017).

 Japan maintains negative views of China despite a high level of economic interconnectedness.
 Friction over trade, such as China’s restrictions on the export of rare earth materials to Japan in 2012, territorial disputes over the Senkaku/Diaoyu Islands, and lingering historical animosity are key areas that have contributed to Japan’s negative views toward China.
-Pew data reveals a sharp decline in Japanese views toward China over the last decade.
-Accordingly, more than half of Japanese felt favorably toward China in 2002.
-This number dropped to 34 percent in 2011 and to 9 percent in 2015 and improved slightly to 11 percent in 2016.
+Pew data reveals a sharp decline in Japanese views toward China over the last decade and half.
+More than half of Japanese felt favorably toward China in 2002, but this number dropped to 5 percent in 2013 and only improved slightly to 13 percent in 2017.
 This trend was confirmed by Genron NPO, which observed Japanese favorability toward China dropping since 2007.
-Genron data shows that 46.4 percent of Japanese listed the dispute as a source of their unfavorable impressions of China.
+Genron data shows that 64.6 percent of Japanese listed the ongoing territorial dispute as key source of their unfavorable impression of China.

 A Conversation with Bruce Stokes